puppetlabs/puppet-docs/source/windows/installing.markdown

 ### Supported Platforms

 Puppet runs on the following versions of Windows:

-* Windows Server 2003 and 2003 R2
-* Windows Server 2008 and 2008 R2
-* Windows Server 2012
-* Windows Vista
-* Windows 7 and 8
+{% include platforms_windows.markdown %}

 The Puppet installer bundles all of Puppet's prerequisites.
 There are no additional software requirements.

 ### Puppet Master Requirements

 Windows nodes cannot serve as puppet master servers.

 * If your Windows nodes will be fetching configurations from a puppet master, you will need a \*nix server to run as puppet master at your site.
 * If your Windows nodes will be compiling and applying configurations locally with puppet apply, you should disable the puppet agent service on them after installing Puppet.
 See [Running Puppet on Windows](./running.html) for details on how to stop the service.

 > Version note for PE users: Your puppet master should be running PE 2.5 or later.
 On PE 2.0, the `pe_mcollective` and `pe_accounts` modules cause run failures on Windows nodes.
 If you wish to run Windows agents but have a PE 2.0 puppet master, you can do one of the following:
 >
 > * [Upgrade your master to PE 2.5 or later](/pe/latest/install_upgrading.html)
 > * Remove those modules from the console's default group
 > * Manually hack those modules to be inert on Windows.